asamuzaK/withExEditor/README.md

 ### Edit Text with *exEditor*

 * Enabled on input elements, textarea element and editable elements.
-* Edited contents will be synchronized when you go back to the browser and move focus to the element which you've edited.
+* Edited contents will be synchronized when you go back to the browser.

 ***